michaelkolesidis/emoji-minesweeper/DOCS.md

 ## Architecture

 The game logic and anything that happens inside the board is written in p5.js.
 The board is drawn inside a [canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) element, with the help of the p5.js library.
-The object-oriented JavaScript paradigm is used, as each square is an instance of the class Square.
+Multiple programming paradigms are used, such as the object-oriented paradigm, as each square is an instance of the class Square.
 The rest of the UI is written in vanilla JavaScript.
 Everything was written from scratch, with the whole project having only one dependency (p5.js).

 ## Server